STUDY JAPANESE ONLINE WITH NATIVES HERE

 Some see lotteries as a waste of money, others play it casually, but there are those who are fully dedicated and are rewarded for using mathematical strategies.
 No matter where you fit in, today we are going to see some fun facts about the lotteries in Japan and Brazil.

-We previously wrote an article talking about gambling in japan, but in this article we are going to talk specifically about the lotteries in Japan.
+Previously we wrote an article talking about gambling in Japan, but in this article we will talk specifically about the lotteries in Japan.

 How do some Play the Lottery?